erickpaulus/web-scrapper/README.md

-# Testing Project with C# and Selenium
+# Web Scrapper Project using  Python, BeautifulSoup and Selenium
 This repository contains my experiments to scrap opn data in a certain web page using Python and Selenium.

 It involves Selenium WebDriver and a web browser driver like ChromeDriver.